Jam Making 101

 - If you reduce the amount of sugar in the recipe too much, the jam may not be able set properly.

-You can make jam several different ways, either with added pectin, with just sugar, or with Redpath Quickset for jam.
-You can see the difference between each type of recipe by checking out our recipes for strawberry jam here: 1.
-Strawberry Jam with Pectin 2.
-Strawberry Jam with No Pectin 3.
-Strawberry Jam with Redpath Quickset
+You can make jam a couple of different ways, either with added pectin or with just sugar.
+You can see the difference between each type of recipe by checking out our recipes for strawberry jam here: